zhanghg08/Eats/README.md

 ## API Reference

-This project is using Yelp API[https://github.com/Yelp/yelp-api] to fetch the data of restaurants
+This project is using [Yelp API](https://github.com/Yelp/yelp-api)to fetch the data of restaurants

-## License
+##License

-MIT licience
+MIT is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).